 If you are interested in earning the Companion Pass, the Southwest Rapid Rewards® Premier Business Credit Card is a terrific way to boost your points balance, because both the sign-up bonus and the points earned from spending count towards 110,000 point Companion Pass requirement.

 And though this is a business credit card, it’s easier than you think to qualify.
 Activities like providing paid child care, blogging, or tutoring can all qualify as businesses, so long as you’re aiming to earn a profit.

 Keep in mind, you don’t have to have an Employee Identification Number (EIN) to apply for the card, either.
 As a sole proprietor, you can just use your name and social security number in the application.

 The card comes with an annual fee of $99 which is NOT waived the first year, so folks looking for a no-annual-fee card should consider other options.
-Small business owners who want a cash back card should also consider other cards first, like the Chase Ink Business Cash card, which is also offering an all-time-high sign-up bonus!
+Small business owners who want a cash back card should also consider other cards first, like the Ink Business Cash Credit Card, which is also offering an all-time-high sign-up bonus!